Saturn Corporation: 1990–2000: "A new kind of car company"

 On July 30, 1990, the first Saturn was built, a red 1991 model-year Saturn SL2.
 The first Saturn dealership opened in Memphis, Tennessee.
 Saturn Corporation was launched as a "different kind of car company", and Saturn even had its own unique car models (although later models shared platforms with other GM vehicles to be more cost effective in the market), and their own dealership network that was separate from the rest of GM.

 Results at Saturn were more doubtful than positive.
 According to The Wall Street Journal, the project was too ambitious, as "everything at Saturn is new: the car, the plant, the workforce, the dealer network and the manufacturing process.
 Not even Toyota, a highly successful and experienced automaker, tackles more than two new items on any single project."
-While Saturn cars proved popular with buyers, actual sales never met the optimistic projected targets, in part because of the early 1990s recession.
-It also proved cannibalistic as 41% of Saturn buyers already owned a GM car.
+While Saturn cars proved popular and successful in forming emotional connections with buyers, actual sales never met the optimistic projected targets, in part because of the early 1990s recession.
+It also proved cannibalistic, as 41% of Saturn buyers already owned a GM car.
 Its separation from the rest of its GM parent, plus the fact that it drained $5 billion from other car projects, stirred discontent within GM's other divisions.
 Also, Saturn opened at considerably higher cost than the Japanese transplants (factories that Japanese automakers established in the United States).

-The brand was immediately known for its "no haggle" prices.